‘Dangerous’ radar-confirmed tornado hits suburban Chicago

 Live newscast video showed several large trees downed and damage to homes and vehicles in the path of the storm.
 A gas leak and injuries were reported in nearby Naperville, news outlets reported.

+Photos from the village of Woodbridge showed a damaged fence, toppled trees and a bent street sign.

-There was a continued threat for wind damage as the line of storms moved over Illinois, forecasters said.
-The system was moving east at about 45 mph (75 kph).
+The threat for wind damage remained for a few hours as the line of storms moved over northern Illinois and into northwestern Indiana, forecasters said.
+The severe threat was declared over at 2 a.m. local time.